Meterius/serverless-aws-auto-resource-names/README.md

 ### Special Cases

 Name generation is explicitly defined on a type to type basis, therefore some types might not have names automatically inserted.
+In which case a warning will be logged.
+In case a resource you want to be automatically named is not yet specified, please create a issue in the GitHub repository.

-In which case those will be added in future version.
-And here are some special type behaviour cases.
+And here are some special type behaviour cases:

-``AWS::S3::Bucket`` - names will have underscores replaced by dots, since buckets cant handle underscores.
+``AWS::S3::Bucket`` - names will have underscores replaced by dashes, since buckets can't handle underscores.

 ## Configuration